 13 Days

+Tired of the hustle and bustle of your daily life?
+Do you really need to experience a life time adventure in an extraordinary Himalayan landscape far away from the ordinary world?
+If so, maybe this itinerary is done for you!
 Perched at an altitude of over 3,500 meters, Ladakh is an isolated plateau fringed with soaring snow-capped mountains and enormous sweeping valleys, and deep turquoise lakes dot this high-altitude desert.
 This raw and awe-inspiring ancient land is often referred to as Little Tibet and is home to one of the best-preserved Tantric Buddhist societies in existence.
 This itinerary is designed to experience the essence of Buddhist spirituality in India.
 Ladakh region Indian Himalaya has been a spiritual land for centuries.
 This tour is not for everyone, but only for experienced traveller who wants to go deep into the culture and practices of Tibetan Buddhism.
 Ladakh — once the hub of the ancient Silk Route — is aptly described as a place where Buddhist spirituality and its ancient culture reign supreme amidst virgin nature.
 It’s a cold desert in northern India, dotted by tiny hamlets spread over the Himalayan peaks adjoining Tibet, where one can simultaneously have a close brush with sunburn and frostbite in summer.

 To experience Himalayan Tibetan Buddhist Spiritual atmosphere and to take part in daily activities, Conscious Journeys has designed this experiential tour to Ladakh for spiritual seekers or curious travellers who wants to discover this ancient land not only from a touristic point of view.
 There are many tours to Ladakh, but this one is different from others.
-You will be willing to practice meditation in one of the most traditional centre in Ladakh and take part in a soft trekking, living in local homestays led by a women Organisation.
+You will be willing to practice meditation in one of the most traditional centres in Ladakh and take part in a soft trekking, living in local homestays led by a women Organisation.
 As soon as you reach Leh, you will have the chance to take part in a two days meditation retreat.
 We have selected an incredibly beautiful Retreat Centre, an inspiring oasis of tranquil contemplation, located in a secluded corner, dominated by Rocky Mountains on one side and golden sand dunes on the other.
 The sweet scent of fragrant and jewel-like flowers, which line the footpaths of the centre, play joyfully on the senses, while enigmatic stupas, reclusive meditation caves, abundant prayer flags, and the most sacred and eye-catching Milarepa rock cave provide silent spiritual encouragement.
 This experience will help you in the process of acclimatization at 3500 metres altitude.

 Conscious Journeys offers you a unique opportunity to stay with and share the culture of the Ladakhi people in remote villages, while trekking through the rugged habitat of the endangered snow leopard.
 Its authentic interactions with Ladakhi people and exploration into the core of Ladakhi culture provides a perfect opportunity that you will never forget in life.
 During this tour you will discover all the major monastery of the area.
 In Lamayuru you will meet a small community of yogis, who practice a kind of tantric meditation that was practiced in ancient Tibet by great yogis like Milarepa, Naropa.
-Here you will have a chance attend the Chod ritual, a very ancient tantric practice.The tour ends in Pangong Tso, meaning High Grassland Lake in Tibetan.
-Situated around 4,350 metres above sea level, the endorheic lake is a vivid sheet of blue with a striking backdrop of stark scree slopes and harsh arid mountains.
-It truly is an enchanting place, one rarely feels so close to nature amidst the unforgettable scenery.
+Here you will have a chance attend the Chod ritual, a very ancient tantric practice.
+It truly is an enchanting place; one rarely feels so close to nature amidst the unforgettable scenery.
+With this special itinerary, you will have the rare opportunity to spend a day with the local tribe of Aryans in Dah and Hanu villages, to know more about their culture and activities (mostly farming and agriculture).
+This unique experience will allow you to discover a different side of Ladakh, out of the beaten path – in fact to visit Dah and Hanu village a permission is required.

 Registration can be requested for group travel or for self-travel.
 For group travel, registration is not binding.
 Upon reaching the minimum number of members necessary for the formation of the group, usually 4 or 6 people, you will be asked for confirmation of booking and payment of a deposit.